ucsd-cse130/wi20/lectures/00-hello.md

 3. **Group Vote**
     - Everyone in group votes
+    - Hopefully the same way but not enforced
-    - Must have same vote to get points
+    - You don't have to answer correctly to get points!

 4. **Class Discuss**
     - What was easy or tricky?